 - Or serve them as vegan dinner rolls!

 Did you know brioche dough can be used in SO many ways, from cinnamon rolls to babka?
 Here I've listed MANY ways you can use brioche dough.
 Here are some of my favourites:

 - Blueberry Cinnamon Rolls

 - Jam Donut Babka

 Buttery Vegan Brioche Buns

-- 1 tbsp (20mL) any light-coloured liquid sweetener, or aquafaba
+- 1 tablespoon any light-coloured sweetener, such as rice malt syrup or maple syrup, or aquafaba

 To make the brioche dough:

 - Add all the ingredients except the liquid sweetener to a large bowl and mix until combined.
 Knead the dough for at least 5 minutes or until the dough becomes soft and elastic.
 If you're using a stand mixer, use the dough hook and knead until the dough is smooth and comes away from the sides of the bowl.
 If the dough is a little dry, add a little more milk and knead again.
 If the dough is still sticking on the bowl, add a little flour and knead again.
 The softer your dough is, the softer your brioche buns will be!